leenoah1/fiddle/README.md

 That's right, all you have to do is change "github" to "jsbin" in the gist's URL.
 But...

 1. You'll have to change the URL for the data.
-In this case, you'll change
+In this case, change one line

         d3.json("miserables.json", function(error, graph) {